Embedded Ruby issues

 I am going to set up this test under some different environments and for a few different Ruby versions, and see how they behave.
 I'll update again with results when they are ready.

-#3 Updated by Garthy X almost 5 years ago
+#3 Updated by Garthy X about 5 years ago

 - File crashtest-20101115a.tgz added